svpendse/hellogitworld/README.txt

 We can, as an example effort, even modify this README and change it as if it were source code for the purposes of the class.

 This demo also includes an image with changes on a branch for examination of image diff on GitHub.

+This is awesome!
+Thanks!!!
+Send us Github shirts/stickers pleaseeeeeeeeeee :) or internships lol jk :)
+<3 Github